What does the Bible say about insecurity? Join us for this overcoming insecurity Bible study, as we dig in to Bible stories about confidence.

-Overcoming Insecurity Tip #1: Overcoming insecurity starts with identifying it in our lives and with recognizing the high cost it carries.
+Overcoming Insecurity Tip #1: Overcoming insecurity starts with identifying it in our lives and recognizing the high cost it carries.

 Until we are dissatisfied with the way insecurity has robbed us, marginalized us, and marked us, we will never be motivated to take action and do things differently.

-On the flip side, once we are honest with ourselves about the effects of insecurity in our lives, we then can make the choice to fight back.
+Once we are honest with ourselves about the effects of insecurity in our lives, we then can make the choice to fight back.

 Overcoming Insecurity Tip #2: Realize that confidence is a choice.
 Then start choosing it.